 Travelling to South East Asia doesn’t exactly go hand in hand with following a vegan diet in many people’s eyes.
 Trying to find Pho or Banh Xeo vegan recipe in the streets of South East Asian countries?
 Well, tough luck!
 And with good reason : walk around Bangkok or Hanoi and you are likely going to see big cauldrons of pig’s rectum soup and duck beak stew simmering on the road side with sides of congealed blood and fried goat stomach.
 And unfortunately I am not actually joking.
 But take a bit of a better look past the grotty and grim, and you’ll soon find that there is a wide selection of food for the vegan and health conscious all around.
 Happy Cow is a great place to start your hunt for healthy grub, but just a poke around the market will reveal delicious and unexpected surprises.

 The food in Cambodia was nowhere near as good as the food in Thailand, and the vegan options were also a lot more sparse.
 We had our fair share of rice and noodles with vegetables, and quite a few incidents of unsolicited eggs.
 One thing I realized early on in Cambodia is that, no matter how vegan something appears to be on the menu, always specify no egg or you might end up with a surprise.
 That being said, we did have some amazing food in Cambodia.
-From baguette, to durian, to tofu amok (a mildly spicy, coconut-heavy curry), to mango salad, we had some lovely exotic food – most of the time 😉
+From baguette, to durian, to tofu amok (a mildly spicy, coconut-heavy curry), to Cambodian green mango salad recipe, we had some lovely exotic food – most of the time 😉